Terror skink: Diet

 The teeth of P. bocourti are long, curved and sharp, suggesting predatory habits unusual for a large skink; most skinks are omnivorous.
 For a significant period of time, its diet went unknown; potential prey were thought to be larger invertebrates, other lizards, young birds, and eggs.

 Some clans claim that the terror skink has earned its name because of its notable ability to feast on the fingers and other worm-like body parts of both children and adults.

 A 2022 study found P. bocourti to largely be a dietary specialist on Geograpsus land crabs, namely the species Geograpsus grayi, with it using its large teeth and incredibly high bite force to penetrate the crabs' tough exoskeleton.
 This makes it the only known species of skink with a diet consisting of land crabs.
-However, it was also found to prey on another giant lizard sharing its habitat, the New Caledonian giant gecko (Rhacodactylus leachianus), making P. bocourti an apex predator.
+One study, based on isotopic results and anecdotal data, suggests it may also prey on another giant lizard sharing its habitat, the New Caledonian giant gecko (Rhacodactylus leachianus), making P. bocourti an apex predator.
+Another research, however, indicates that the isotopic profile of the terror skink is similar to the New Caledonian giant gecko, meaning that these two species have a similar trophic level.
+This makes a predator-prey relationship between the two unlikely.

 Description

-P. bocourti is about 50 cm in total length (including tail), and 28 cm in SVL making it the third largest reptilian predator on the island, the others being an extinct terrestrial crocodile, Mekosuchus, and a goanna.
+P. bocourti is about 50 cm in total length (including tail), and 28 cm in snout-to-vent length (SVL).